Covid-19 Student Guidelines

 All students in residence have been sent an updated student room licence.
 This allows full use of rooms from seven days before the start of Michaelmas Full Term (29 September 2020) until 26 June 2021 (undergraduates) or from arrival until 31 August 2021 (postgraduates).

 The Great Gate entrance to the College is closed as are all gates at the rear of College.
-Entrance to the College is currently via the Forecourt entrance in Bridge St, the Forecourt wicket gate (8am – 5:30pm), or via Cripps Lodge.
+Entrance to the College is currently via the Forecourt entrance in Bridge St, the Forecourt wicket gate (8am – 5pm Monday to Friday only), or via Cripps Lodge.
 The gate by Cripps into Magdalene College is also locked.

-Parcel/mail collection is available from the Great Gate Porters’ Lodge from 7.30am-10pm Monday to Friday, and 9am-10pm Saturday and Sunday.
+Parcel/mail collection is available from the Great Gate Porters’ Lodge from 7.30am-6pm Monday to Friday, and 9am-6pm Saturday and Sunday.

-In the case of a second or local lockdown, the University and the Colleges will, as ever, be guided by the advice of PHE and the country's legislation.
+In the case of the current national lockdown, the University and the Colleges are, as ever, guided by the advice of PHE and the country's legislation.
 Within these limits, Colleges are committed to provide accommodation to all students, on a case‐by‐case basis, who do not have any other home to go to, for example care‐leavers, estranged students, and UK or international students who cannot travel to their own home town/country due to local travel restrictions.

 Safety and Security